Child Custody Mediation FAQ

 Is Mediation Expensive?

 The mediation process can be significantly less expensive than working through the courts.
-Rather than having each spouse pay for an attorney to work on their behalf in court, the parents can hire one mediator (who is often an attorney).
-The mediator can help the parents come to an agreement, which they can then submit for a court's approval.
+Rather than having each spouse pay for an attorney to represent them in court, the parents can hire one mediator (who is often an attorney).
+The mediator can help the parents reach an agreement, which they can then submit for a court's approval.
 Usually, the parties split payments and cover the costs of the mediation sessions.
 A mediation agreement should cover these details before the mediation process begins.

 Need Help With Child Custody Mediation?
 Ask an Attorney